Helperbird/website/src/blog/how-to-add-extensions-to-safari.md

 ---
 layout: templates/blog_post.liquid
 title: How to add extensions to Safari  | Helperbird
-description: The Internet is a vast resource of information.
-But what happens when you can't access that information?
-There are many websites and applications available to help assist those with disabilities—especially those with visual and hearing impairments—access the information they need.
+description: Safari is a powerful browser, and extensions are one of the many ways you can customize it for your needs.
+While Safari comes with a number of built-in extensions, there are much more available from the App Store.

 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for